notzune/docs/src/mech/cults.md

 Here is an example of an altar:
 ![Example of an Altar](../images/altar_example.png)

-Altars are the core of a Cult.
+Altars are the core of a Cult as they are the only way to create a cult and only way to perform certain rituals such as sacrifices.
+Altars are meant to be kept safe as destruction of the Altar triggers a configurable timer that will dissolve the Cult if the Altar is not rebuilt in time.